 The transition from endogenous to exogenous feeding is critical to larval fish survival (Cushing, 1990; Hjort, 1914).
 Higher winter temperatures induce earlier coregonine embryo hatching and cause larvae to have smaller lengths-at-hatch and larger yolk-sac volumes (Karjalainen et al., 2015; Stewart et al., 2021a).
 In wild populations, earlier hatching may also increase the mismatch between the onset of spring plankton blooms and larval prey, increasing the risk for starvation and higher larval mortality (Cushing, 1990; Myers et al., 2014).
 Larvae hatching with larger yolk sacs may have more time to transition to exogenous feeding (Hjort, 1914; Lucke et al., 2020; Miller et al., 1988), but at a cost to swimming efficiency and predator avoidance (Darowski et al., 1988; Myers et al., 2014).
 Our experiment provided cisco larvae a predator-free environment with ad libitum food immediately after hatching, yet we still observed sharp declines in larval survival for those incubated at increased temperatures.
 We suggest an additional or alternative hypothesis for a survival bottleneck under climate change scenarios is that larval cisco survival may not be as limited by prey availability but instead by reduced physiological condition caused by warmer embryo incubations.

 Rapid larval growth is associated with high survival (Blaxter, 1986; Houde, 1989; Miller et al., 1988; Myers et al., 2014; Ware, 1975).
 In our experiment, larval cisco exhibited low survival despite higher absolute growth rates when incubated at warmer temperatures.
-These results did not support our hypothesis .
+These results did not support our hypothesis that warmer, sub-optimal cisco incubation temperatures decrease larval growth rates.
 Coregonine embryos incubated at high temperatures (i.e., > 6°C) often hatch prematurely and are underdeveloped (Colby and Brooke, 1970; Price, 1940).
 Warmer incubations may require free-floating embryos to rapidly convert yolk for development.
 In this sense, higher absolute growth rates gained from warming incubation temperatures may not be optimal for survival.
 Larval cisco from Lake Superior use a mixed-feeding strategy with endogenous energy reserves (i.e., yolk) and exogenous feeding overlapping at lengths between 10-12 mm (Lucke et al., 2020).
 Embryos incubated at colder temperatures (i.e., 2.0 and 4.4°C) from the sampled populations of lakes Superior and Ontario cisco had mean lengths-at-hatch from 9.9-11.3 mm, whereas mean lengths-at-hatch ranged from 8.7-9.7 mm at the warmest incubation temperature (8.9°C; Stewart et al., 2021a).
 A combination of field and experimental data suggests that cold, long incubations with prolonged development results in larger length-at-hatch with less endogenous energy reserves, the ability to immediately use a mixed endogenous and exogenous feeding strategy, and lower growth rates could to be the best scenario to maximize larval survival (Lucke et al., 2020; Stewart et al., 2021a).
 However, this ‘goldilocks scenario’ may only work if all biotic and abiotic conditions (e.g., water temperature, appropriately sized prey, etc.) match cisco phenotypes.
 This hypothesis remains to be tested, as our experiments provided a stable and optimal temperature and feeding environment, conditions that cannot be assumed to occur in the wild.